Article I — OFFICES

 13.6 The Endowment Trustees shall manage the Bodie McDowell Scholarship Fund as a separate fund and before the end of each calendar year shall determine the amount available from the fund for scholarships to be awarded in the following year to students pursuing higher education at accredited colleges and universities, with the recipients to be selected by the OWAA Education Committee.
 The Endowment Trustees shall have discretion to disburse annually for such scholarships between zero and 5 percent of the fund’s assets and shall pay to the OWAA Operating Fund 10 percent of each such disbursement to cover administrative costs.
 Otherwise all earnings, appreciation, and donations shall be accumulated.

-13.7 The Endowment Trustees shall manage the John Madson Fellowship Fund as a separate fund and before the end of each calendar year shall determine the amount available from the fund for fellowships to be awarded in the following year to OWAA Members and non-members to attend the Goldenrod Writers Workshop, the Wildbranch Workshop in Outdoor, Natural History and Environmental Writing, the OWAA annual conference, or similar workshops or courses, with the recipients selected by a committee of recipients of the OWAA Jade of Chiefs award.
+13.7 The Endowment Trustees shall manage the John Madson Fellowship Fund as a separate fund and before the end of each calendar year shall determine the amount available from the fund for fellowships to be awarded in the following year to OWAA Members and non-members to attend workshops, courses, the OWAA annual conference, or similar professional development opportunities, with the recipients selected by a committee of recipients of the OWAA Jade of Chiefs award.
 No recipient of a fellowship shall receive more than the actual cost of attending the conference, workshop or course.
 The Endowment Trustees shall have discretion to disburse annually for such fellowships between zero and 5 percent of the fund’s assets and shall pay to the OWAA Operating Fund 10 percent of each such disbursement to cover administrative costs.
 Otherwise all earnings, appreciation and donations shall be accumulated.

 13.8 The Endowment Trustees may establish other restricted funds in their discretion and may decline endowment gifts if the gifts are made upon any condition that the Endowment Trustees determine is inconsistent with the purposes and goals of OWAA.
 If the Trustees should be unsure whether a gift should be accepted, they may submit the question to the OWAA Board.
 Any accepted gifts that are made subject to conditions shall be held subject to such conditions.
 All funds received by the Endowment Trustees shall be subject specifically to the provisions of Articles II (Purposes and Powers), XV (Financial Review) and XVII (Dissolution), in order to make the endowment funds received fully tax-deductible to donors and all endowment income fully tax-exempt.